 A week long trip cycling through Jordan is a fun way to see this safe and peace-loving country, often referred to as the Switzerland of the Middle East.
-While it’s surrounded by noisy neighbours including Iraq, Syria, Saudia Arabia, Israel and the West Bank, don’t let that deter you from visiting.
+While it’s surrounded by noisy neighbours including Iraq, Syria, Saudi Arabia, Israel and the West Bank, don’t let that deter you from visiting.
 I’m serious.

 Over the 10 days I was cycling Jordan and exploring the country I never felt unsafe for a second.
 You can expect to be greeted by a warm Welcome to Jordan almost every time you meet someone – except for the folks who can’t crack a smile at customs.

 Cycling Jordan – what you can expect